Labbeti/SSLH/README.md

 It contains also some code from the following authors :
 - Léo Cancès (leocances on github)
-  - For AudioSet, ESC10, GSC, PVC and UBS8K datasets.
+  - For AudioSet, ESC10, GSC, PVC and UBS8K datasets base code.
 - Qiuqiang Kong (qiuqiangkong on Github)
   - For MobileNetV1 & V2 model implementation from [PANN](https://github.com/qiuqiangkong/audioset_tagging_cnn).